Why Choose an Anthropology Major?

 Where will my degree take me?

 A B.A. in anthropology can be the gateway to a range of opportunities and careers.
-Many of our graduates go on to medical school, law school, or other professional programs, or study for a Masters or Doctoral degree.
+Many of our graduates go on to medical school, law school, or other professional programs, or stay within anthropology to study for a Masters or Doctoral degree.
 And the demand for trained anthropologists is strong and growing.
 Anthropologists with higher degrees find fulfilling careers in national and international development, heritage and museum fields, health care, education, marketing, human rights advocacy, and NGO and relief agencies.
 And did you know that many corporations love anthropologists?

 A choice of two useful Minors